-It’s all about professional relationships in the second installment of our 10-part Strategies for Success During Hard Times blog series.
+It’s all about professional relationships in the second installment of our 10-part Strategies for Success During Tough Times blog series.
 While the first blog in the series concentrated on general relationships, this second strategy is directly aimed at the relationships involving your business.

 Inspired by The “Scary Times” Manual by Dan Sullivan and Strategic Coach, Tektured is sharing these strategies to help support growth and positive thinking during uncertain times.

 “In uncertain times, people become frightened about the viability of their “commodities” ‒ the things they sell and the jobs they hold.
 A more strategic response here is to disregard your own commodity and focus on deepening the power and possibility of all your relationships ‒ with family, friends, team members, suppliers, clients, customers, and prospects.
 Every time you strengthen a relationship, the viability of your commodity will increase.”– Dan Sullivan, Strategic Coach

 FORGET ABOUT YOUR COMMODITY, FOCUS ON YOUR RELATIONSHIPS